therearedoors/adventofcode/README.md

-# 2022 solutions to Advent of Code in Node.js
+Solutions to Advent of Code in a variety of programming languages.